-What is your goal?
 Why are you doing this?

-My end goal has always been to have a reasonably close recreation of the 737-800.
-In a nutshell, I want to be able to sit in the real pilot seats and “see, hear, and feel” like everything is how it should be.
-I want a 737 pilot to sit in the seat and say “wow, this really feels like my office.”
-I’d like to be able to recreate real airline operations as closely as I can.
-It’s all a part of a dream I once had to fly commercially and never got the chance.
+My final goal has always been to recreate the 737-800.
+In a nutshell, I want to be able to sit in the pilot seats and “see, hear, and feel” as much as I can of the real experience.
+I want a 737 pilot to sit in the captain’s seat and say “wow, this feels like my office.”
+I’d like to learn and recreate real airline operations.
+And perhaps enjoy a multi-crew experience with someone who shares a similar passion.
+It’s all part of that four-year-old’s dream.

 Why the 737-800?

 Well, first of all, I happen to be a huge fan of the 737.
 It’s my favorite aircraft, period.
-They are everywhere around the real world, flying short to long flights, to and from small to large airports, and doing it with some great old technology combined with fancy modern tech.
+They are everywhere around the real world, flying short to long flights, to and from small to large airports, and doing it with some tried and true technology combined with fancy modern tech.
 It’s like having one foot in the past and one in the future.

 The truth is, the 737 is a hugely versatile aircraft, and the popularity around the world means they are also popular in the sim world.
-Translation…lots of ready-made parts are available, and there are lots of people who are going or have gone down the same path to learn from and share ideas with.
+Translation…lots of ready-made parts are available, and there are lots of pioneers who are going down, or have gone down, the same path to learn from and share ideas with.

 Why this site?

-I wasn’t originally planning on a web site for my sim.
+I wasn’t originally planning on creating a web site for my sim.
 I’m by no means an expert compared to some out there, and have certainly made a lot of mistakes as I fumbled my way through this.
 Plus, most of what I was using to build my sim was pre-fabricated parts from online simulator hardware companies so everything should be as simple as “plug and play”.
-Yeah, right.
+Right?
+Yeah, no.

-A word of caution before you embark
+A word of caution before you embark!

 Most of all, HAVE FUN!